Readconnect

 Maintaining strong connections with children and families plays a vital role in supporting the rehabilitation and resettlement of people in prison.
 Regular contact with family members can support mental health and wellbeing, add structure and stability to their lives (and those of their children and family members), and give meaning to their rehabilitation.

-Thanks to the Readconnect project, fathers at HMP Swaleside and mothers at HMP Downview are given the chance to bond with their children and young family members.
-The targeted workshops and activity packs teach fathers how to spend time with their children, using activities proven to improve speech, language and communication skills.
+Thanks to the Readconnect project, parents at HMP Swaleside and HMP Downview were given the chance to bond with their children and young family members.
+The targeted workshops and activity packs teach parents how to spend time with their children, using activities proven to improve speech, language and communication skills.
 This helps makes them feel and recognise the valuable role they play in their children’s learning.

 Readconnect workshops:

-Readconnect officially launched in April 2022, and has so far delivered the following workshops across the two prisons:
+Readconnect officially launched in April 2022, and has so far delivered the following workshops across the three, and soon four prisons:

 Readconnect feedback: